Skip to content

 # Import the necessary msl-io object to subclass

-from msl.io import Reader
+from msl.io.base import Reader

 if TYPE_CHECKING: